Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 ----

-Sometimes, your brain decides it’s time to play tennis.
+- Sometimes, your brain decides it’s time to play tennis.
 So, it starts serving ideas and images at you, each of which seems to require immediate, urgent, and committed volleys in return.
 Just remember: *it’s your damned head*, and it’s fine if you just want to go sit in the bleachers and watch your brain fire heaters at no one until it tires itself out.

-Whenever you notice something, consider saying "*thank you*" in your head.
+- Whenever you notice something, consider saying "*thank you*" in your head.
 Even or especially if it's something small or random.
 You're saying thank you to the world for still being there—and thank you to yourself for noticing it.

-Related: if this strikes you as corny or emotionally disordered, then you, my friend, are not noticing enough things.
+- Related: if this strikes you as corny or emotionally disordered, then you, my friend, are not noticing enough things.
 Which also means you're definitely not saying "thank you" enough.
 So, honestly, who's the real weirdo here?
 - Relatedly related: *Thank you*.
 - Never tell someone they look like someone else.
 If you're in doubt, recall five times you've done this, it was welcomed, and it all turned out great for everyone.
-You either sound like a sociopath, a person who puts women in wells, or, likely, both.
+You either sound like a sociopath, a person who puts in women in wells, or, likely, both.
 - All photos are pictures, but not all pictures are photos.
 If you're talking about a photograph, and you call it a "picture," you sound a little like someone who drinks from a jug.
 - Sometimes, the problem is not that someone lacked the technology to make what they wanted.
 Often, they had more than enough technology to make what they wanted, but—yikes—just look at…*what they wanted*.
 (Thanks, Phantom Editor)
 - At least consider the option of not having an opinion.